Programmer-AD/Programmer-AD/Projects.md

 - Working and functional complete project (due to task)
 - Correctly complete 3-layer architecture
 - Using actual technology stack (on moment of writing)
+- Clean code (was majorly cleaned)
+- Great tests (was rewriten)

 ### Cons (-)

-- Poor tests
+- Some issues remain as legacy from version before cleaning
-- Not very clean code
+- Not a lot of tests
-- Some architecture and configuration overhead

 ### Why it mentioned?

-It has fully working ReactJS SPA and its not bad example of ASP.NET Core application with 3-layer architecture
+It has fully working ReactJS SPA and it's example of ASP.NET Core application with 3-layer architecture